Project Management Glossary: Key Terms

 - Early warning capability – SPI detects schedule slippage before it becomes critical, allowing teams to course-correct while options remain available rather than discovering delays after deadlines are missed.

-- Performance benchmarking – SPI establishes a standard for comparing schedule performance across projects, teams, or time periods, enabling organizations to identify high-performing patterns and struggling areas.
+- Performance benchmarking – SPI establishes a standard for comparing schedule performance across projects, teams, or time periods, enabling organizations to identify high-performing patterns and areas of struggle.

-- Stakeholder communication – SPI translates complex project data into a single, easily understood metric that executives and clients can interpret quickly without requiring technical project management expertise.
+- Stakeholder communication – SPI translates complex project data into a single, easy-to-understand metric that executives and clients can quickly interpret without technical project management expertise.

 - Resource optimization – SPI reveals whether schedule delays stem from resource constraints, enabling better allocation decisions and capacity planning adjustments.

-- Risk management – SPI highlights trends in schedule performance that may indicate underlying risks requiring mitigation strategies before they escalate into project-threatening issues.
+- Risk management – SPI highlights trends in schedule performance that may indicate underlying risks that require mitigation before they escalate into project-threatening issues.

 - Contract compliance – In client-facing projects, SPI demonstrates adherence to contractual timelines or provides documented evidence for negotiating scope adjustments and timeline extensions.